tum-ens/urbs/doc/theorydoc/AP_prob.rst

    \tau_{pt}\leq
    \kappa_p\cdot \omicron_{pt}+ \underline{P}_p\cdot \kappa_p\cdot (1 - \omicron_{pt})

+**Input**
-Secondly, the following equation describes the alteration of the input equation of a process with on/off and part-load behaviors due to the necessity of having a continuous, linear function defined on two intervals.
+The following equation describes the alteration of the input equation of a process with on/off and part-load behaviors due to the necessity of having a continuous, linear function defined on two intervals.
 The first interval represents the starting input of a process, while the second one represents the consumed input while also producing.